httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 but not limited to {{!RFC7230}}, {{!RFC7231}}, {{!RFC7232}}, {{!RFC7233}}, {{!RFC7234}},
 {{!RFC7235}} and {{!RFC7540}}) are in force.

-An application might not be _using HTTP_ according to this definition, but still relying upon the HTTP specifications in some manner.
+An application might not be using HTTP according to this definition, but still relying upon the HTTP specifications in some manner.
 For example, an application might wish to avoid re-specifying parts of the message format, but change others; or, it might want to use a different set of methods.

-Such applications are referred to as _protocols based upon HTTP_ in this document.
+Such applications are referred to as "protocols based upon HTTP" in this document.
 These have more freedom to modify protocol operation, but are also likely to lose at least a portion of the benefits outlined above, as most HTTP implementations won't be easily adaptable to these changes, and as the protocol diverges from HTTP, the benefit of mindshare will be lost.